lunagus/vid-dlp/README.md

 ---

-**Note**: This tool is constantly being improved.
-Check back regularly for updates and new features!
+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---